-Environmental, Health and Safety Policies
+Environmental, Social and Governance Policies

-We are committed to environmental protection and health and safety by integrating the essential principles and practices through our management systems and occupational health and safety programs.
+We have a longstanding commitment to Environmental, Social, and Governance ("ESG") initiatives and are proud of the work we do to take care of the environment and the communities where we operate.
+We are committed to environmental protection and health and safety by integrating these essential principles and practices through our management systems and occupational health and safety programs.
 We strive to conduct our activities in a way that safeguards our employees, contractors, the environment and the public.
 Preserving air quality, biodiversity and water quality are considerations we address in all phases of our projects including planning, construction, operations and reclamation.
 We work with regulators, industry peers, multi-stakeholder organizations and communities to share information and continuously improve our environmental performance.